SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>All we need, really, is a change from a near frigid to a tropical attitude of mind.</h3 quote>
+<h3 quote align='center'>Man never made any material as resilient as the human spirit.</h3 quote>

 ---